Milner to sign one-year Liverpool extension as midfielder rejects offers from Aston Villa, Newcastle and MLS | Goal.com

 Milner to sign one-year Liverpool extension as midfielder rejects offers from Aston Villa, Newcastle and MLS

-GOAL can confirm James Millner is set to sign a one-year contract extension at Liverpool after rejecting offers from Aston Villa, Newcastle and a number of MLS clubs.
+GOAL can confirm James Milner is set to sign a one-year contract extension at Liverpool after rejecting offers from Aston Villa, Newcastle and a number of MLS clubs.

 Milner initially arrived at Liverpool on a free transfer from Manchester City in 2015, and has since made 289 appearances for the club in all competitions.